 Halloween is a difficult time for many, especially kids- since so many of our packaged food products contain ingredients that they may be allergic to.
 Here are some ideas for allergen friendly snack for all to enjoy.

-Food allergies can be triggered by a wide range of food items, but some are more common than others.
+A wide range of food items can trigger food allergies, but some are more common than others.
 The most prevalent food allergens include:

 Additional food allergies include: